 The bulk of the self-study entails an evidence-based analysis and evaluation of the program's quality, viability, and sustainability.
-Departments should review all their majors, minors, and concentrations.
+Departments/schools that are reviewing more than one program for their self-study should evaluate all of their majors, minors, and concentrations.
 This portion of the report uses evidence to evaluate the extent to which the program mission, vision, core values, and program learning outcomes are being met.
 Again, this is an evidence-based, reflective, and candid inquiry and analysis.